An Ultimate Grand Canyon Tours Guide for 2021

 Weather in the Grand Canyon

 Because the Grand Canyon is so massive, the weather can vary depending on where you plan to visit.
 Temperatures at the North Rim of the Grand Canyon are usually milder than the South or West Rims.
-It’s actually so cold and conditions can be quite dangerous during the winter months, so the North Rim closes to visitors during this time.
+However, in the winter, it’s actually so cold, and conditions can be quite dangerous, so the North Rim is closed to visitors during this time.

 Grand Canyon weather in November through to February will be on the colder side with average daytime temperatures from 39 to 50 degrees Fahrenheit.
 At higher elevations, it can get even colder, and you can expect to see large amounts of snow.
 Proper attire, equipment, and planning should be taken during the winter months at the Grand Canyon.